| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 and eventually Alco purchased the manufacturing rights from the Leslies,

+after the turn of the century.
 ABOVE: Union Pacific rotary plow No. 900076 clears drifts at Bennett,

 Colorado, in March 1977.
 Diesel manufacturer Lima-Hamilton built this plow